nighthawkk/J.A.R.V.I.S/readme.md

 `python script.py text` : for text mode of input

-`python script.py voice` : for voice mode of input
+`python script.py voice` : for voice mode of input.

 Voice mode may give a series of warnings for numerous reasons, but still might fuction properly.